Mental Health First Aid

-CURRENTLY THIS COURSE IS BEING PROVIDED FREE OF CHARGE THROUGH THE USE OF GRANT FUNDING FROM THE COMMUNITY FOUNDATION OF SOUTHEAST KANSAS AND THE KANSAS HEALTH FOUNDATION.
+CURRENTLY THIS COURSE IS BEING PROVIDED FREE OF CHARGE THROUGH VARIOUS FUNDING SOURCES .

 Monica Simpson, Administrative Assistant/ Public Relations/ Marketing - joined the staff at LCMHS in 2004 as a front desk receptionist.
 In April of 2008, she became the Administrative Assistant/Public Relations & Marketing Specialist for Labette Center.
 Born in Northwest Arkansas, her family moved to southeast Kansas where she then spent most of her school age years in St. Paul.
 Upon graduation from high school, she left to attend Fort Hays State University.
 Returning to the area in 2001, and completing her bachelor's degree at Pittsburg State University.
 In 2014 she received her MLS in Social Networking from Fort Hays State University.
 Simpson and her family currently reside in Southeast KS.
 In 2009 she participated in, and graduated from, the Leadership Parsons 2008-2009 Class.
 Simpson became a Certified Mental Health First Aid Instructor in March of 2013 and a Certified Youth Mental Health First Aid Instructor in May of 2013.
 Simpson also holds a designation for the Rural application of MHFA, specifically geared toward rural communities, as well as the public safety and veterans modules.

 Please register in advance.